Make sure you're on the latest version

 3. Choose Delete and confirm.

-1. Click a mark on the map or in the sidebar to open its detail view.
+1. Click the mark on the map or in the sidebar to open the Edit Mark form.

 3. Confirm the deletion.